kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/radiacode.md

 The Radiacode is a modern Geiger counter which can report counts per second and dosage rates.

+## Viewing

+Realtime radiation data can be viewed in the Web UI in the `Radiation` panel, or enabled in the top status bar via the `Settings` panel.

+## Logging

+Radiation data is logged in the [kismetdb](/docs/readme/logging/kismetdb/) log as JSON records in the `snapshots` and `data` tables.
+Once development is complete, it will be logged in [pcapng](/docs/readme/logging/pcap/) as a custom packet block.

 ## Stability

 The Radiacode hardware appears to have a slightly fragile USB implementation.
 While *typically* this is not a problem, on some occaisons, initializing the device over USB can cause the USB implementation on the Radiacode to crash.